ahmetozdemir73/DataWizard/README.md

 # DataWizard
-It is written to generate data from real-time camera images or video frames for computer vision projects.
+It was created to generate data from real-time camera images or video frames for computer vision projects.

 Parameters of the dataWizard class: